Garrakx/Custom-Regions/README.md

 * `Automatic installation (recommended)` Installing using the in-game browse:
 	1) Open the game and go to the Config Machine menu (click [here](#browserScreen) if you don't know what it is)
 	2) Click on the `"Browse RainDB"` tab.
-	3) Pick the pack you want to download, and hit download.
+	3) Pick the pack you want to download and hit download.
 	4) If the pack had dependencies, you will have to restart the game.
 * `Manual`